Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-As mentioned before, this definition might lead to degenerate cobordisms for some $L$.
+As mentioned before, this definition may result in a degenerate cobordism for some $L$.
 Moreover, two different pre-configurations might give the same conformal classes of cobordism.
 In fact, each conformal class of cobordisms occurs at least $(2h)!$ times, because the labeling on the slits does not matter.
 To see that degenerate surfaces can occur, consider the example in Figure \ref{figdegexample}.
-Now we will explain how to resolve both issues.
+Now we explain how to resolve both issues.

-We have already explained that one might obtain the same surface more than once by permuting the labels on the slits.
-It turns out we only have to make two additional identifications.
-For the first additional identification, think instead of doing all the cutting and glueing simultaneously, doing it in order of increasing modulus of the slits.
-This results in the same cobordism but it becomes clear that if $\zeta_i$ lies on the same radial segment as $\zeta_j$ and satisfies $|\zeta_i| \geq |\zeta_j|$, it might as well be on the other side of $\zeta_{\lambda(j)}$.
+We have already explained that one should identify configurations obtained by permuting the labels on the slits.
+We only need to make two additional identifications.
+For the first additional identification, instead of doing all the cutting and gluing simultaneously, do it in order of increasing modulus of the slits.
+This results in the same cobordism but doing so makes clear it that if $\zeta_i$ lies on the same radial segment as $\zeta_j$ and satisfies $|\zeta_i| \geq |\zeta_j|$, it might as well be on the other side of $\zeta_{\lambda(j)}$.
 That is, it might as well have ``jumped'' over the slit $\zeta_j$ to $\zeta_{\lambda(j)}$.
 For the second additional identification, note that if a parametrization point similarly ``jumps'' over a slit, this does not change the parametrization of the outgoing boundary.
 These will turn out to be all required identifications, and we now use them to define equivalence relations on $\mathrm{PRad}_h(n,m)$.